 If there’s one thing that sparks the most joy for me it’s unapologetically embracing downtime for myself and my business by taking a Mindful Unplug.
-Each year around the winter holidays I plan 15 days to relax, reflect, and recharge.
-The beauty of this exercise is it helps me practice reserving my best energy for myself, while starting the next year with a spirit of gratitude, clarity and fresh energy.
+Each year, around the winter holidays, I plan 15 days to relax, reflect, and recharge.
+The beauty of this exercise is it helps me reserve my best energy for myself, and start the next year with a spirit of gratitude, clarity, and fresh energy.

 Remember, a Mindful Unplug celebrates unapologetic and guilt-free downtime.
 So, it’s important to avoid filling the space you’ve given yourself with an unrealistic list of expectations.
-Narrow your focus down to activities that represent relaxation, reflection, and recharging.
+Narrow your focus down to activities that help you relax, reflect, and recharge.

-Turn to The Tidy Home Joy Journal for a series of prompts that help you identify your highest values that span well beyond your home and help you shape your unplug activities accordingly.
+Turn to The Tidy Home Joy Journal for a series of prompts that help you identify aspects of your life that are going well and others that present opportunities for improvement.
+You can use this tool to help you shape your unplug activities accordingly.

 Similar to your KonMari Tidying event, your Mindful Unplug has a finite start and end.
 However you choose to spend your time during this break, it’s temporary.
-Therefore, it’s a great time to introduce a new habit, jumpstart a detox, or become more aware of how you spend your time (work-life balance, spending habits, social media consumption, etc.)
+Therefore, it’s a great time to introduce a new habit, jumpstart a detox, or become more aware of how you spend your time (work-life balance, spending habits, social media/news consumption, etc.).